wir3z/hubitat/owntracks-hubitat/README.md

 - Display Geocoder errors in the notification banner

-# Maintenance - Sync Member Settings, Reset to Defaults, Delete Members
+# Maintenance - Sync Member Settings, Reset to Defaults, Deactivate and Delete Members
 - Select family member(s) to update location, display and region settings on the next location update:
 	- The user will be registered to receive this update once 'Done' is pressed.
 - Recommended Default Settings